When does the Northern Line reopen?

 Bank branch has been partly closed since 15 January

-The London Underground’s Northern Line has finally been given a reopening date after part of the Bank branch was closed four months ago.
+The London Underground’s Northern Line has finally fully reopened after its Bank branch was suspended four months ago.

-Services between Kennington and Moorgate on the tube line have been suspended since 15 January, but TfL has confirmed the entire Bank branch will be back online this month.
+Services between Kennington and Moorgate on the tube had been suspended from 15 January, but TfL announced that they would be up and running from 16 May onwards.

+In fact, the operator reopened the eastern branch of the line a day earlier than scheduled, on 15 May.

 Here’s everything you need to know.

-Since 15 January 2022, part of the Bank branch of the Northern Line has been closed.
+From 15 January to 15 May 2022, part of the Bank branch of the Northern Line was closed off to tube users.
 The Northern Line, which runs north to south across the capital, has several different branches; to the north, it splits off at Camden town, with one branch going to Edgware and the other to High Barnet (and Mill Hill East getting its own one-stop offshoot from the High Barnet branch).

 Through central London it also splits in two: both branches run from Euston to Kennington, but the Charing Cross branch stops at Warren Street, Goodge Street, Tottenham Court Road, Leicester Square, Charing Cross, Embankment and Waterloo.
 The Bank branch, meanwhile, usually stops at King’s Cross, Angel, Old Street, Moorgate, Bank, London Bridge, Borough and Elephant and Castle.

-The northernmost part of the Bank branch is operational, but services between Moorgate and Kennington are currently suspended.
+The northernmost part of the Bank branch remained operational, but services between Moorgate and Kennington were entirely suspended.

-Part of the branch has been closed while upgrades to Bank station are being undertaken.
+Part of the branch was closed while upgrades to the city tube stop Bank station took place.

-These upgrades include a new entrance on Cannon Street, a new passenger concourse and a new southbound platform – all of which are expected to increase capacity at Bank station by 40 per cent.
+These upgrades include a new entrance on Cannon Street, a new passenger concourse and a new southbound platform – all of which will increase capacity at Bank station by 40 per cent.

 When will the Northern Line reopen?

-TfL has confirmed that the newly revamped Bank station and the part of the Bank branch that has been closed will reopen to travellers on 16 May 2022.
+TfL initially confirmed that the newly revamped Bank station and the part of the Bank branch that has been closed would reopen to travellers on 16 May 2022.
+However, the line jumped into action a day early, on Sunday 15 May - four months exactly since its closure.

-He said the upgrades will “totally transform customer journeys through the station”, which previously could be “confusing and time-consuming to navigate” due to its formerly “labyrinthian layout”.
+He said the upgrades to Bank station would “totally transform customer journeys through the station”, which previously could be “confusing and time-consuming to navigate” due to its formerly “labyrinthian layout”.

 Register for free to continue reading